 Recommended fruits include kiwi, strawberries, blueberries, grapes, small amounts of apple, melons and stone fruits (but remove the stones first).
 Fruits should make up no more than 5% of the diet.

-It is very important to feed a good quality formulated chicken pellet or mash as the base of the diet as it will contain the right balance of vitamins and minerals needed for egg producing hens.
+Some modern hens can produce an egg every 25 hours which puts quite a lot of nutritional strain on a bird.
+A large amount of calcium and protein is required to develop each egg and if a hen is not receiving an adequate amount of each it can lead to laying issues.
+It is therefore very important to feed a good quality formulated chicken pellet as the base of the diet as it will contain the right balance of vitamins and minerals needed for egg producing hens.

 Table scraps can form part of a balanced diet but should not make up the bulk of a chicken’s intake.
 Since scraps will vary in nutritional value from day to day it is important to provide it only in moderation.
 Limit the amount of carbohydrates such as pastas and potatoes being fed to the chicken as well.
 Chickens can consume dairy products and may be offered a small amount of yoghurt and cheese, as well as some meat.
 Scraps can be scattered around to encourage hens to forage and exercise.